 This is an appealing option for people who bristle at the thought of Big Tech surveillance.
 (In fact, we recently ran a survey and found that 86% of respondents are sick of tech companies sticking their noses in our business.)

 Here’s a fun fact: Websites you access on the Dark Web are also known as onion websites.
-That’s because they don’t end in regular domain names like “.com.”
+That’s because they don’t end in common domain names like “.com.”
 Instead, they end in pseudo-domain names like “.onion.”

 Website creators don’t have to pay fees to use them since they aren’t registered with any authorities.
 Instead, they’re generated through cryptographic keys.
 Cool, right?